slowernews/hamster-system/README.md

 - workflow management is made using a simplified version of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf)<sup id="refnote1"> [1](#footnote1)</sup> for  [Evernote](https://www.evernote.com/referral/Registration.action?sig=3ce24e3db69e37fbf772dab92921127b&uid=52016286)<sup id="refnote4"> [4](#footnote4)</sup> and a paper notebook.
 Main differences (check also [how does it look](#how-does-it-look)):

-  - different Evernote notebook's structure:
+  - simplified Evernote notebook's structure:

            0.Inbox (temporary storage before deciding what to do with an item) 1.Tasks (to store all actionable notes)